-The DAC2900 features a power-down function which can be used to reduce the total supply current to less than 6mA over the specified supply range of 3.0V to 5.5V.
-Applying a logic HIGH to the PD pin will initiate the power-down mode, while a logic LOW enables normal operation.
+The DAC2902 features a power-down function that can be used to reduce the total supply current to less than 6mA.
+Applying a logic HIGH to the PD pin will initiate the powerdown mode, while a logic LOW enables normal operation.
 When left unconnected, an internal active pull-down circuit will enable the normal operation of the converter.

-FIGURE 8.
+FIGURE 11.
 External Reference Configuration.

-GROUNDING, DECOUPLING AND LAYOUT INFORMATION
+GROUNDING, DECOUPLING, AND LAYOUT INFORMATION